The Founder’s Journey:

 The Evolution of Five Pack Studios: From Survival to Revolution

-When I first filed the paperwork for this company, I didn’t have a grand, fully formed vision.
+When I filed the paperwork for this company, I didn’t have a grand, fully formed vision.

 I just knew I had to create something or I wouldn’t make it.

-But as I started down this path, I quickly realized my vision was bigger than my immediate capability.
+But as I started down this path, I quickly discovered that my “simple” vision was bigger than my immediate capability.

 Phase 1: The Realization That Pushed Me Further